-We believe it is vitally important to employ a fully diverse workforce which is representative of the local population and its multi-cultural communities, in order to ensure we understand the needs and requirements of our patients and customers and have the best people in place to deliver the best quality care possible.
+We believe it is vitally important to employ a fully diverse workforce which is representative of the local population and its multi-cultural communities.
+This helps us to ensure we understand the needs and requirements of our patients and customers and have the best people in place to deliver the best possible care.

 We monitor our workforce on an annual basis in relation to seven of the nine protected characteristics covered in the Equality Act 2010.
 These are: